39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Karachi

-33. What was the aim of the Eka Movement in Awadh?
+33. What was the objective of the Eka Movement in Awadh?

 (a) To stop paying rent to the government